rss logo

 Elastic 9 setup screen asking for enrollment token to configure the server.

-• Generate Kibana verification code and paste it:
+• Generate the Kibana verification code and paste it into the setup page:

 root@host:~# /usr/share/kibana/bin/kibana-verification-code